Mac Software that I use regularly.

 Video

-Final Cut Pro X and Compressor -- I use for my classes, producing 2-4 hours a week during the school year.
+Final Cut Pro X, Motion, and Compressor -- I used for my classes, producing 2-4 hours a week during the school year.
 I used to use iMovie for this, but the multi-cam editing in Final Cut had me change.
+I still use it for occasional video editing

 iSHowU HD Pro-- video screen capture.
-I use this all the time.
+I used this all the time in class.
 Will capture Parallels Windows screens.
 Fast operation.
 Flexible.
 Low cost.

 VLC Media Player -- plays video formats not handled by QuickTime.
 Plays DVDs outside of region 1.